Amati Kraslice

 Amati Kraslice is a manufacturer of wind and percussion instruments based in Kraslice, Czech Republic.
-It was formed in 1948 as a national cooperative of several extant manufacturers, and privatised in 1993 after the dissolution of Czechoslovakia.
+It was formed in 1948 as a national cooperative of several extant manufacturers and privatised in 1993 after the dissolution of Czechoslovakia.

 History

-Before World War II, the town of Kraslice was mostly German-speaking, like the rest of Sudetenland.
-It was also known in German as Graslitz.
+Before World War II, the town of Kraslice was mostly German-speaking, like the rest of Sudetenland, and was known in German as Graslitz.
+The area and its towns around the border of Bohemia and Saxony became known as the Musikwinkel (lit. 'music corner'), famous for its concentration of specialized musical instrument manufacturers.